-Da Paulino - An open-air restaurant tucked away in a residential part of the island, the best seats are outside under the lemon tree grove.
+Da Paulino - One of the best restaurants on Capri, Italy, Da Paulino is an open-air restaurant tucked away in a residential part of the island.
+Ask for a seat outside under the lemon tree grove.
 TRY: Fresh bufala mozzarella grilled between lemon leaves; Primi - Risotto al limone with baby prawns and arugula; Secondi - grilled seafood and veal cutlet with cherry tomato and arugula salad.

-Buca di Bacco - TRY: Primi - Scaliatelli pasta with clams, shrimp, mushrooms, and cherry tomatoes; Segundi - whole fresh fish with cherry tomatoes; Dessert - Baba rhum
+Buca di Bacco - TRY: Primi - Scaliatelli pasta with clams, shrimp, mushrooms, and cherry tomatoes; Secondi - whole fresh fish with cherry tomatoes; Dessert - Baba Rhum

 Marina Grande Salumeria - I don't remember the name, but this salumeria is right on the water at the port of Marina Grande (with a bright yellow awning).
-They'll make you the BEST Caprese Sandwich of bufala mozzarella, marinated tomatoes, and fresh basil on a fresh baked sandwich roll - what the locals eat.
+They'll make you the best Caprese Sandwich - fresh bufala mozzarella, marinated tomatoes, and basil on a freshly baked ciabatta roll - what the locals eat.
 Or they'll make whatever meat and cheese combo you want.
 Perfect anytime, but especially for a picnic lunch trip to the Blue Grotto or a day on the water.

-Basilica - A lovely and comfortable restaurant off the main square in Sorrento, Basilica has amazing pastas and insalata, but it was one of the few places to serve Fried, Stuffed Squash Blossoms, a traditional Italian dish I didn't see often enough in Italy.
+Basilica - A lovely and comfortable restaurant off the main square in Sorrento, Basilica has amazing pastas and insalata, but it was the Fried, Stuffed Squash Blossoms that got my attention.
+This was one of the few places to serve them, a traditional Italian dish I didn't see often enough in Italy.
 And they were to die for!
 MUST TRY: the Squash Blossoms.

-Gelateria Primavera - Gelato!
-Gelato!
-Gelato! and over 80 flavors!
-(I loved the walnut, or Noci).
-Longtime fans of The Bold & The Beautiful will remember this place from when they filmed in Positano back in the 80's and the photos on the wall will bring back many great memories of Ridge and Brooke :-)
+Gelateria Primavera - Over 80 flavors of gelato!
+(I loved the walnut, or noci).
+Longtime fans of The Bold & The Beautiful will remember this place from when they filmed in Positano back in the 80's and the photos on the wall will bring back your favorite tumultuous memories of Ridge and Brooke :-)

 So Many Places, So Little Time!

-The thing with Italy is this: there is lots of good food, and chefs who cook with love, and I'm so sorry I had to miss some places.
-I will head right for these places on my next visit.
-Ahhh, I can only dream until then....
+The thing with Italy is this: there is so much good food, and Italian chefs who cook with love.
+There are so many places I will head right for on my next visit.
+I can only dream until then....